threefoldtech/rfs/README.md

 Options:
   -m, --meta <META>    path to metadata file (flist) -s, --store <STORE>  store url in the format [xx-xx=]<url>. the range xx-xx is optional and used for sharding. the URL is per store type, please check docs for more information
-      --no-strip-password  no_strip_password strips password from store url, otherwise password will be stored in the fl and then shipped.
-Some stores like ZDB has a public namespace which means writing requires a password -h, --help           Print help
+      --no-strip-password  disables automatic password stripping from store url, otherwise password will be stored in the fl.
+  -h, --help           Print help
 ```

+#### Password stripping

+During creation of an flist you will probably provide a password in the URL of the store.
+This is normally needed to allow write operation to the store (say s3 bucket)
+Normally this password is removed from the store info so it's safe to ship the fl to users.
+A user of the flist then will only have read access, if configured correctly
+in the store

+For example a `zdb` store has the notion of a public namespace which is password protected for writes, but open for reads.
+An S3 bucket can have the policy to allow public reads, but protected writes (minio supports that via bucket settings)

+If you wanna disable the password stripping from the store url, you can provide the `--no-strip-password` flag during creation.
+This also means someone can extract
+this information from the fl and gain write access to your store, so be careful how u use it.

 # Mounting an `fl`